minisu/ipdip/README.md

 # Ipdip

 Lets a group make random decisions remotely.
 Create a decision and share the link to the rest of the group.
-Once everyone has seen the (undecided) decision, click Decide randomly.
+Once everyone has seen the (undecided) decision, click Decide.

-Ipdip is written in Go, stores its data in Datastore and deployed as a Google Cloud Function.
+Ipdip is written in Go, stores its data in Datastore and deployed in Google Cloud Run.

 https://ipdip-tue5z4re6q-ey.a.run.app/